theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC.md

 -----

-Written by Simon Yin - Linux Administrator for DSP
+Written by Simon Thing-Yew Yin - Linux Administrator for DSP